hmhoa/cv-fundamentals/HO_1001654608_A4/README.txt

 	- To train the All Convolutional Net, initialize using AllCN()
 	- To train for transfer learning, initialize using TransferLearning()

-Any regularization is added by adjusting self.transform = transforms.Compose([...]) in Food101DataModule.py
+Any regularization is added by using self.transform = transforms.Compose(REGULARIZATION_TRANSFORMS) in Food101DataModule.py
+No regularization is using self.transform = transforms.Compose(GENERAL_TRANSFORMS)

+You can adjust these transforms under their respective constant variables at the top.
 ---------------------
 [TESTING THE MODEL]
 To test the model, run test_model.py